airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

   comparing their performance can be done if context equivalence can be ensured.
 As with previous point, we can not only compare their value estimate, but also check their performance in details (per-goal).
-It also introduces a bias (full equivalence is impossible), and is only possible in an online manner ($\pi_e$ has to be deployed) which reduces its applicability (we often want to estimate performance whithout deploying).
+It also introduces a bias (full equivalence is impossible), and is only possible in an online manner ($\pi_e$ has to be deployed) which reduces its applicability (we often want to estimate performance without deploying).
 - online A/B testing: online A/B testing consists in deploying the candidate policy $\pi_e$ to a fraction of traffic while keeping the current policy $\pi_b$ on the remaining traffic, then comparing their outcomes under the same reward definition and operational constraints.
 Online A/B testing is best used once offline screening (OPE or simulation)